superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 -   **Pipeline Assembly:** Bringing together various components into a cohesive pipeline that processes queries end-to-end.
 -   **Visualization and Execution:** Creating an overview image of the pipeline with all its components, and running it to obtain answers to specific queries.

-In short, an Advanced RAG system should be highly customizable, letting you tweak each component and incorporate different models and strategies at various stages of the pipeline.
+In short, an advanced RAG system should be highly customizable, letting you tweak each component and incorporate different models and strategies at various stages of the pipeline, and thus address the weaknesses of naive RAG.
 Such a system is powerful, and capable of tackling a wide range of tasks, from answering questions to generating content based on complex criteria.

 ---
 ## Contributors